 Simple strategies can cut water use and save money

-COVID-19 has caused economic hardships throughout our community, that's why Denver Water wants to remind customers that making changes to your indoor and outdoor water use can help save money.
+As summer is typically a time of higher water use (and higher monthly bills), Denver Water wants to remind customers that making changes to indoor and outdoor water use can help save water and save money.

-“The best way to save money on your water bill is to become more efficient at using water,” said Jeff Tejral, water efficiency manager at Denver Water.
+“The best way to save money on your water bill is to become more efficient at using water,” said Jeff Tejral, a former water efficiency manager at Denver Water.

 From fixing leaks inside and outside to turning off the water when brushing your teeth, some of the following water-saving ideas are free or inexpensive and can be done quickly.
 Others, like revamping your landscape or replacing appliances, may require a more long-term approach.